yungcheeze/exahype/README.md

 * Run tests before you commit
 * Document your code with doxygen
-* Disable auto-formatting of your IDE or follow the google code-style => Code/Miscellaneous/.clang-format
+* Disable auto-formatting of your IDE or follow the google code-style => Code/Miscellaneous/.clang-format.
+For Eclipse users, there is also https://github.com/wangzw/CppStyle

 ## Commit guidelines ##